noel-pena/playlist-transfer/readme.md

 This is a work in progress to implement a playlist transfer concept.
 (Currently for YT Music and Apple Music)

 ## Stack
-- Kotlin / Spring Boot
+- Frontend: TypeScript & React
-- React TypeScript
+- Backend: Kotlin & Spring Boot